-Director, Sylvia Cohen Religious School
+Director of Family Learning, Sylvia Cohen Religious School

 Phoebe's Jewish journey began in the shtetl of Park Slope, Brooklyn, where "you felt bad for the kid who WASN'T Jewish."
 When her family moved to Martha's Vineyard, a then middle-school aged Phoebe discovered that being Jewish required active participation.
 She demanded a Bat Mitzvah in the bite-sized island synagogue, and a rabbi was brought in on the ferry boat each week to prepare her.